1••••|••••2••••|••••3••••|••••4••••home•••Contents Index

 The Rehearsal | Grace Seil Frary

-The ultimate goal of practice is to increase fluidity and make playing skills second nature.
-Application of new skills and knowledge should be immediate and repetitive, otherwise you lose what you just learned.
-Thus, successful music making begins with a daily practice schedule: first thing in the morning, late at night, etc.
+Successful musicianship begins with a daily practice schedule.
+The goal of practice is to increase fluidity and make playing skills second nature.
+Practice of new skills and knowledge should be immediate and repetitive, otherwise you'll forget what you learned.

-How much time should beginners practice?
-I recommend thirty minutes each day.
-If you wish to practice longer, divide practice into two or three short sessions.
-Long sessions may result in sore fingers and reduced concentration.
+How much time should you practice?
+Start with thirty minutes of daily practice.
+If you need to practice longer, divide your practice time into several short sessions.

-Once committed to daily practice, you need a practice plan and goals.
-Nothing elaborate, just specific things to work on in each session.
-For example, we have five things to work on at this point:
+Once committed to daily practice, formulate a practice plan and goals.
+Nothing elaborate, just things to work on in each session.
+For example, you have five things to work on at this point:

 • Memorizing new music symbols and chords